ClaudiaInSweden/train-your-brain/README.md

 The report presents the result of Lighthouse testing to assess the performance, accessibility, best practices and SEO of [Train your brain](https://claudiainsweden.github.io/train-your-brain/).

 The tests were executed using the Google Chrome browser's DevTools.
-The site score very high in all areas.
+The site scores very high in all areas.

 ![Lighthouse performance report](assets/readme-docs/lighthouse-analysis.webp)